mljar/mercury/README.md

         output: dir
 ```

 2. The next cell should have a variable containing the directory name.
 The variable should be exactly the same as in YAML.
 This variable will have assigned a new directory name that will be created for your user during notebook execution.
-Please remember to define all variables that are interactive in Mercury in one cell, just after the YAML header (that's the only requirement to make it work, but very important).
+Please remember to define all variables that are interactive in Mercury in one cell, just after the YAML header (that's the only requirement to make it work, but is very important).

 ```py
 output_dir = "example_output_directory"